allanzico/NodeJs-Simple-Blog/README.md

 # NodeJs-Simple-Blog
-App developed while learning NodeJs and Express from a Youtube Tutorial
+App developed whith NodeJs for the backend, and PugJs as the templating engine; from a Youtube tutorial